RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 Queries are supported by the RESTful API using the GET method.
 There are two ways of using the API.
 One way looks up a specific object and only returns a single object.
 The other searches for objects matching specified criteria.
 The search may return large numbers of objects.

+The possible values that you can specify for the Accept/Content-Type header are:

+* application/xml for XML
+* application/json for JSON
+* text/plain for TEXT

+Clients can also append an extension of ".xml", ".json" or ".txt" to the request URL path instead of setting an Accept: header.
+The server will return a response in the appropriate format for that given extension.
+XML format is the default one.

 ## REST API Lookup